 The mission of the Phenix City School System is to ensure that each student develops into a responsible and productive citizen who is prepared for the challenges of the future.
 Our administrators, teachers, and support staff work vigorously each day to ensure that we are providing our students and your children with the best instructional tools and resources to meet their diverse needs.
 As our vision implies, we are pursuing excellence on behalf of every student in every school.
-This means that we will treat each student as an individual, while providing excellent instructional service and support tailored to each individual.
+This means that we will treat each student as an individual while providing excellent instructional service and support tailored to each individual.

 The Phenix City School system proudly serves pre-kindergarten students.
 The Early Learning Center (ELC) is our premiere pre-kindergarten school that offers an Alabama First Class curriculum funded by the state department.
 The ELC has 8 full classes taught by 8 certified and highly qualified teachers.
-We also have 2 more pre-kindergarten classes Ridgecrest Elementary and Sherwood Elementary Elementary.
-The two pre-K classes at Ridgecrest Elementary and Sherwood Elementary are Title I funded programs and serve students based on various criteria.
+We also have 2 more pre-kindergarten classes at Ridgecrest Elementary and Sherwood Elementary.
+The two pre-K classes at Ridgecrest Elementary and Sherwood Elementary are Title I-funded programs and serve students based on various criteria.
 Due to budget limitations, we do not provide transportation for our pre-kindergarten students.

 We have 7 elementary schools here in Phenix City.
-Lakewood Primary School serves pre K-2nd students only, while Lakewood Elementary serves 3rd-5th grade students.
+Lakewood Primary School serves pre-K-2nd students only, while Lakewood Elementary serves 3rd-5th grade students.
 Both schools are science magnet schools.
 We also have 5 more elementary schools that serve K-5 students: Meadowlane Elementary, Ridgecrest Elementary, Phenix City Elementary, Sherwood Elementary, and Westview Elementary.
-Our students at all of our elementary schools receive top notch educational experiences.
+Our students at all of our elementary schools receive top-notch educational experiences.
 Our teachers teach the CCRS standards on a daily basis and expose our students to rigorous instruction.
 At each of our elementary schools, students in need of more personalized attention are targeted, and plans are immediately put in place to meet their needs via Problem Solving Teams.
-All teachers have been well-trained to implement student engagement strategies to make learning exciting, while holding students to high standards at the same time.
+All teachers have been well-trained to implement student engagement strategies to make learning exciting while holding students to high standards at the same time.